fatmazayrek/Qt5_GUI_Development_for_Beginners/Mini Examples/8.QTranslator_2/Create ts and qm file.md

 After you created .ts file, You should go to Qt Linguist.
 Click Open and select your .ts file✅

-Trasnlate every word of the your application and Click Save.
+Translate every word of the your application and Click Save.

 After corrections, open Qt terminal again and enter this command: lrelease yourLanguage.ts